misscandace/mcis6273_sp24_datamining/homework/hw1/hw1.md

 can produce values as good as the government one's.
 What if these assumptions are unfounded?
 During this analysis, you will see if these and other assumptions may require further investigation.

+**&#167; Task:**  **Determine if the sensor means for the day are different, and if that difference is _statistically significant_.**

-Before we get started, you will already realize there are many more datapoints across more community sensors than government sensors.
+Before we get started, you will already realized there are many more data points across more community sensors than government sensors.
 This imbalance must be taken into account.
 You will only have 95 data points for the government sensors and many thousands of data points from non-government (community) sensors.

-1. In this first task, build a dataset with 95 data points sampled from 100 random draws of data from the community sensors:
+1. In this task, first build a dataset with 95 data points sampled from 100 random draws of data from the community sensors:

   - an easy way to do this is with the `DataFrame.sample()`, with `95` as the parameter